10 tips for thriving on long road trips with a chronic illness

 These posts are always popular because no matter whether you are struggling with an illness or not you want to grab hold of life and soak up every moment.
 Perhaps illness in a strange way becomes a gift that teaches us to value the moments and the memories more than if sickness had never entered our worlds.

-Two years ago, in the summer of 2018, I was blessed to have the opportunity to spend 9 incredible days out in Alaska on an amazing Alaskan Road Trip (you can read all about it HERE) and then last summer spent another week out in Alaska on a second Alaskan Road trip , which was an amazing girls road trip back to Alaska in different parts which you can read all about HERE
+Four years ago, in the summer of 2018, I was blessed to have the opportunity to spend 9 incredible days out in Alaska on an amazing Alaskan Road Trip (you can read all about it HERE) and then in the summer of 2019 I spent another week out in Alaska on a second Alaskan Road trip , which was an amazing girls road trip back to Alaska in different parts which you can read all about HERE

-Just this week my mom and I returned home from a special New England Winter Road Trip through Vermont, New Hampshire, and Maine which I am so excited to start sharing about on the blog next week!
+In 2020 (prior to the pandemic shutdown) my mom and I returned home from a special New England Winter Road Trip through Vermont, New Hampshire, and Maine which was incredible.
+Since then we have taken several more road trips which I have shared about on the blog and are about to embark on one next week!

 Traveling - and a road trip especially- does takes a risk and a courage- especially when you don't feel well, but if you are like me and wanting to live despite being sick... if you want to grab onto your experiences and live bigger than your world of illness is allowing you to, than I am applauding you and encouraging you!
 Here are 10 Tips for Thriving on a Long Road Trip with a Chronic Illness.
 I hope that these will help you in your next adventure!